 Walk for Autism

 Aspect uses a comprehensive organisation-wide approach to support.
-Aspect's Comprehensive Approach encapsulates more than 50 years of Aspect's expertise in providing services to Autistic people across the lifespan.
-Based on the continuous review of the evidence-based literature, the ACA currently includes eight elements.
-Throughout the development of the ACA, Autistic people have contributed by providing written and video examples of lived-experience of each of the eight elements.
-There has also been Autistic input into the review and continual improvement process.
+Aspect's approach encapsulates more than 55 years of Aspect's expertise in providing services to Autistic people across the lifespan.
+Based on the continuous review of the evidence-based literature, Aspect's approach includes six principles.
+Autistic people have contributed to the development of our approach and provide input into its review and continual improvement.